One of the main challenges in Bayesian inference is choosing an appropriate prior. In general, finding the

 \[

-p(\theta) = \text{Unif }(\theta \mid 0, 1).
+p(\theta) = \operatorname{Unif}(\theta \mid 0, 1).

 \]

-However, "in this example", using Beta distribution,
+However, in this example, using the Beta distribution,

 we can represent the prior as follows: